mkheck13/PokemonFrontend/README.md

 - Must be responsive on tablet and mobile.

 ### Things that still need to be done:
-[] shiny button: works but has has issues, several clicks needed sometimes and its stuck on shiney sometimes

 [] favorites / local storage

-[] styling / responsivness / have the background change
+[]  have the background change

 [] have a pokemon on load

+[] evo still goes out of range, needs try catch or something

 **Developer:** Michael Heckerman